How to treat wet rot

 Wood is one of the oldest construction materials on the planet.
 The earliest-discovered wood growing plant dates from approximately 400 million years ago.
 There is evidence that humans have been building wooden structures since the tail end of the Stone Age.
 Despite this resilience, wet rot can make short work of unprotected wooden structures.

 Wet rot poses the biggest threat to unprotected timber.
 For sheds, wooden patio decking and trellis panels, its presence can be a death sentence.
 The best wood protection strategy is always preventative.
+Find out what causes wet rot and what we can do to treat it below.

 Wood-decaying fungi eat at the internal structure of wood to cause cataclysmic damage.
 They eat the organic matter produced by chlorophyll-rich organisms like trees and other plants.
 Decaying wood absorbs more moisture, which accelerates the damage.
 This is the process we commonly call rotting.

 A substantial amount of moisture must be present in wood for wood-decaying fungi to grow.
 The ideal wood moisture percentage for most wood-decaying fungi is between 35% and 70%.
-The ideal temperature for growth is usually around 18-35℃.
+The ideal temperature for growth is usually around 18 – 35℃.
 This makes summer the optimum time for wood-decaying fungi to colonise sheds, garden furniture and decking.

 Fungi are near-unstoppable.
 Freezing temperatures will slow fungal growth, but it will not kill the infestation.
 On the other end of the scale, fungi can tolerate heat up to around 60℃ before thermal death.
 That’s over twice as hot as the UK’s hottest summer days!

-Fungi are incredibly resilient.
+Wet Rot fungus is incredibly resilient.
 It’s going to take more than a cold snap or heatwave to eliminate the problem.

 The 3 types of Wet Rot